ga4gh/va-spec/docs/source/index.rst

  * `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start-guide.html>`_: Resources to help implementers begin working with the VA-Spec, defining specific modes of use.
  * `Core Information Model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: Detailed descriptions of the classes and attributes in the foundational Core-IM.
  * `Standard Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: Detailed descriptions and implementation guidance for the Statement and Study Result Profiles provided as standards for representing variant knowledge.
- * `Modeling Framework <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_: Specific instructions and resoruces for creating or refining profiles of the Core-IM to build new Statement models.
+ * `Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_: Specific instructions and resoruces for creating or refining profiles of the Core-IM to build new Statement models.
  * `Reference Implementation <https://va-ga4gh.readthedocs.io/en/latest/reference-implementation.html>`_: Documentation about code libraries that facilitate implementation of the VA-Spec.
  * `FAQ <https://va-ga4gh.readthedocs.io/en/latest/faq.html>`_: Answers to commonly asked questions that provide deeper insight into specific aspects of the VA-Spec.